Cubs vs. Marlins Player Props Betting Odds

-You can see player prop bet odds for Nico Hoerner, Luis Arraez and others on the Chicago Cubs and Miami Marlins before their matchup at 2:20 PM ET on Friday at Wrigley Field.
+You can find player prop bet odds for Nico Hoerner, Luis Arraez and other players on the Chicago Cubs and Miami Marlins heading into their matchup at 2:20 PM ET on Saturday at Wrigley Field.

 Bet on this matchup or its props with DraftKings!